srevn/qbitban/README.md

 ### Running as executable on FreeBSD

 The installer will add a rc.d script for managing with FreeBSD.
-Check the script for possible configurable options.
+Check the script for possible options.

 You can run with `service qbitban start` if properly configured.